whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/5-highest-quality-pages.md

 ![high+narrow quality][h+n]

 This is a high quality, professionally produced video on the band's official channel.
+The music video represents unique and original content created by a highly skilled and talented musical artist.

 </div>
 </div>